jafkc2/node-haxball/README.md

     - `sandbox(callbacks, options)`: creates a sandbox room.

       - Parameters:
-        - `callbacks`: An object that has the same callbacks as the renderer template.
+        - `callbacks`: An object that has the same callbacks as the renderer template, plus the following:
+          - `filterEvents(event)`: This is a special callback for the sandbox to be able to filter some events.
+This callback is called for every single event that occurs in the sandbox, and the events that return `false` from this callback are not executed.
         - `options`: An object that may contain the following keys:
           - `controlledPlayerId`: Id of the player to be controlled.
+          - `delayedInit`: Whether to delay the initialization of the sandbox.
+(You have to manually initialize it later using its `initialize()` function.)
           - `requestAnimationFrame`: Override function for `requestAnimationFrame`. (`null` = use library's default `requestAnimationFrame`.)
           - `cancelAnimationFrame`: Override function for `cancelAnimationFrame`. (`null` = use library's default `cancelAnimationFrame`.)